-I am a second-year PhD student in the Karubian lab of the Department of Ecology and Evolutionary Biology of Tulane University, New Orleans.
+I am a third-year PhD student in the Karubian lab of the Department of Ecology and Evolutionary Biology of Tulane University, New Orleans.
 I study the adaptive significance and proximate underpinnings of divergent patterns of sexual dimorphism in Malurus fairywrens.

 In red-backed fairywrens (below), my goal is to explore within-population phenotypic plasticity in achieving ornamentation in males and if mechanisms explaining this are conserved across species (between white-shouldered fairywrens, specifically).

 Prior to attending Tulane, I received my Bachelors and Masters at Appalachian State University in Boone, North Carolina under the advisement of Dr. Lynn Siefferman.
 As a master’s student, I studied interspecific aggression between golden-winged and chestnut-sided warblers.
 My research indicates that aggression is a product of misidentification rather than interspecific competition, as is commonly inferred when two species behave agonistically.
 As an undergraduate, I focused on interspecific competition between eastern bluebirds and tree swallows, with a focus on how bluebirds deal with a novel (in this region), dominant interspecific competitor.

 Top panel: Golden-winged warbler (Vermivora chrysoptera) (1) male and (2) female as well as (3-4) two different color patterns of hybrid, Brewster’s warbler.
 Bottom panel: Chestnut-sided warbler and comparison between warbler species.